Bellfalasch/frontend-forum/slides-frontend-onboarding.md

 Use `/platform-github ...` to "talk" to the bot, that will open up dialogs for you to use when interacting with Github.

-Ask your team for naming-conventions and overiew of your repos.
+Ask your team for naming-conventions and overview of your repos.
 Some use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

 #team-platform "owns" our Github service, they can assist with anything.